Finitely Correlated States Driven by Topological Dynamics: Introduction

-In fact, due to the local translation co-variance of the parent Hamiltonian, the spectrum of $H_{\omega}$ is constant almost surely.
+Owing to the translation covariance, we conclude that the spectrum of the GNS Hamiltonian for $\nu^{\Z}_\omega$ is deterministic in Corollary~\ref{cor:spec_const} below (see \cite{RoonSchenker_BGA} for a more general statement).
+If there were a nonzero bulk gap, the exponential clustering theorem \cite{NachtergaeleSims} would imply that the two point correlator $|\nu^{\Z}_\omega(S_{x_k}^z S_{x_k+k}^z)|$ is decaying exponentially fast uniformly at all scales with a necessarily deterministic rate.
 The key step in the proof that the bulk-gap closes, is to isolate rare regions where the values of $\omega$ are close to zero for long stretches.
-This contradicts the existence of a gap because for the spin-z observables $S^z$, one can prove a lower bound on the correlation function $|\nu^{\Z}_\omega(S_{x_k}^z S_{x_k+k}^z)|\ge f(k)$ for which $\limsup_{k\to \infty} f(k) = 1$.
-We then notice that the parent Hamiltonians $h_{j, j+1}(\omega)$ are translation co-variant with respect to the disorder: $h_{j,j+1}(\omega) = h_{j+1, j+2}(\vartheta^{-1}\omega)$.
-One concludes that the spectrum of the GNS Hamiltonian for $\nu^{\Z}_\omega$ is almost surely constant (Corollary~\ref{cor:spec_const} below).
+In such a rare region, we prove a lower bound on the correlation function $|\nu^{\Z}_\omega(S_{x_k}^z S_{x_k+k}^z)|\ge f(k)$ for which $\limsup_{k\to \infty} f(k) = 1$.
+This violates the bound provided by the exponential clustering theorem and thus contradicts the existence of a bulk gap.

-Therefore, were there a nonzero bulk gap, the exponential clustering theorem \cite{NachtergaeleSims} would imply an upper bound which is decaying exponentially fast with probability one, for a contradiction.

-Nevertheless, one can find explicit formulas for vector linear functionals $\langle \Gamma_L| \cdot |\Gamma_L\>$ on $\A_{[-L, L+1]}$ which approximate $\nu^{\Z}_\omega$ as $L\to \infty$ almost surely.
-Given these expansions, one can show explicitly that $\nu^{\Z}_\omega$ is protected by time-reversal symmetry.
+Based on the transfer apparatus, we find explicit formulas for vector linear functionals $\langle \Gamma_L| \cdot |\Gamma_L\>$ on $\A_{[-L, L+1]}$ which approximate $\nu^{\Z}_\omega$ as $L\to \infty$ almost surely.
+Given these expansions, we show explicitly that $\nu^{\Z}_\omega$ has non-trivial Tasaki index.
 Recall \cite{Ogata_z2}, time-reversal symmetry is an automorphism of $\A_{\Z}$ sending local spin matrices $S^w_m \mapsto -S^{w}_m$ for all $w\in\{x,y,z\}$ and $m\in \Z$.
-A natural question one may ask is whether or not our disordered deformation has a $\Z_2$-index.
 The state-of-the-art methods for matrix product states in the deterministic case, involve computing a unitary that locally implements the symmetry \cite{Ogata_cdm,Ogata_icm,Ogata_z2, Tasaki_book}.
 However, these results rely on a strong uniqueness theorem for injective matrix product states, namely the Fundamental Theorem of Injective Matrix product states \cite{Cirac_et_al}, which does not yet have a disordered analog.